awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

    ]
    ```

-1. You can choose which subnet to associate with the custom route table, for example, `subnet-b46032ec`\.
-This subnet will be your public subnet\.
+1. You can choose which subnet to associate with the custom route table, for example, `subnet-b46032ec`, and associate it using the [associate\-route\-table](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-route-table.html) command\.
+This subnet is your public subnet\.

    ```
    aws ec2 associate-route-table  --subnet-id subnet-b46032ec --route-table-id rtb-c1c8faa6
    ```

-1. You can optionally modify the public IP addressing behavior of your subnet so that an instance launched into the subnet automatically receives a public IP address\.
-Otherwise, you should associate an Elastic IP address with your instance after launch so that it's reachable from the internet\.
+1. \(Optional\) You can modify the public IP addressing behavior of your subnet so that an instance launched into the subnet automatically receives a public IP address using the following [modify\-subnet\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-subnet-attribute.html) command\.
+Otherwise, associate an Elastic IP address with your instance after launch so that the instance is reachable from the internet\.

    ```
    aws ec2 modify-subnet-attribute --subnet-id subnet-b46032ec --map-public-ip-on-launch